pillars/architect/doc/architecture.md

 - A `flexContent` is a div in which you can input content: text, images, or whatever you feel like.

+## Dimensions

+- `usedSpace`: The space used by fixed elements.
+- `freeSpace`: The available space in a container.

 ## Known limitations

 Models for `flexContainer` and `flexItem` have information both about how they